Sukiyaki

 Sukiyaki (鋤焼) is a Japanese dish that is prepared and served in the nabemono (Japanese hot pot) style.

 It consists of meat (usually thinly sliced beef) which is slowly cooked or simmered at the table, alongside vegetables and other ingredients, in a shallow iron pot in a mixture of soy sauce, sugar, and mirin.
 The ingredients are usually dipped in a small bowl of raw, beaten eggs after being cooked in the pot, and then eaten.

 Generally sukiyaki is a winter dish and it is commonly found at bōnenkai, Japanese year-end parties.

 Ingredients

-Thinly sliced beef is usually used for sukiyaki, although in the past, in certain parts of the country (notably Hokkaidō and Niigata) pork was also popular.
+Thinly sliced beef is usually used for sukiyaki, although in the past, in certain parts of the country (notably Hokkaido and Niigata) pork was also popular.

 Popular ingredients cooked with the beef are: